 Here at the Spodek Law Group, we know how disconcerting it is to receive a federal criminal complaint.
 Our team of dedicated attorneys have their fingers on the pulse of all types of federal crimes.
 They’ve stood up for thousands of clients across the country, and they’re ready to stand up for you.

-But Todd, Why Do I Need A Lawyer?
+But Todd, Why Do I Need A New Jersey Federal Criminal Defense Lawyer?

 You’re in a bind when you’re facing charges for a crime.
 Life’s going to feel like an unruly rollercoaster, and it’s even worse when the charges are federal.
 The big thing to remember is that you’re not just squaring off against New Jersey, but potentially the whole United States legal system!
 Federal and State Crimes are like apples and oranges, very different.
 This means you could face an extra round of charges from big federal agencies, even after a state conviction.
 Don’t panic, that’s where a seasoned lawyer, like the professionals in our team, comes into play.